 Why is black mold so dangerous?
 Black mold releases toxic spores that linger in the air and attack your respiratory health.
 The potency of these toxic spores has proved to be the most detrimental to human health.

 Black mold often appears as slimy and greenish-black.
-If its water source runs out, black mold can also appear as dry and powdery.
+If its water source runs out, it can also appear as dry and powdery.
 Black mold is also dangerous because it’s sometimes difficult to distinguish from other species of mold.

 The following are health symptoms associated with black mold exposure: